 When you have a spill, you have to clean it up as soon as possible.
 Different types of substances can cause a Spill such as water, petrol, diesel, etc.

-- Signages for wet floor.
+- Signages for wet floors.

 - Paper towels.